 During his distinguished career, Dr. Pierce served as President of both the American Board of Psychiatry and Neurology and the American Orthopsychiatric Association.
 He was on The Carter Center Mental Health Task Force from 2001 to 2004, and was founding president of the Black Psychiatrists of America Association and National Chairperson of the Child Development Associate Consortium.

 Dr. Pierce held the rank of Commander in the US Navy and was a senior consultant to the Surgeon General of the US Air Force, the Children's Television Network (Sesame Street, Electric Company), the US Arctic Research Commission, the Peace Corps, and the National Aeronautics and Space Administration.
 His professional service included chairing committees for the National Institute of Mental Health, the National Research Council, the National Science Foundation, and the National Aeronautics and Space Administration.
 He also served on 22 editorial boards.
 He was also on the board of the World Association of Social Psychiatry as well as on the boards of local and national voluntary organizations concerned with youth, human rights, and conservation.

 Dr. Pierce published more than 180 books, articles, and reviews, primarily on extreme environments, racism, media, and sports medicine.
+In the 1970s he first proposed the term racial microaggressions.
 He took many professional trips to Antarctica, where a peak bears his name (Pierce Peak).
 His numerous awards include those from the National Medical Association, American Psychiatric Association, Black Psychiatrists of America, and the World Psychiatric Association.
 In addition, he won national and international awards for film production.
 He was also the subject of a book entitled "Race and Excellence: My Dialogue with Chester Pierce" by Ezra E.H.
 Griffith published in 1998.